Matematikoi/query-generator/docs/query_generation/pipeline.md

 llm_model = "deepseek-r1:1.5b"
 llm_base_prompt = """
     You are writing queries for a markdown text using \
-    the format:```sql for correct formatting in markdown
+    the format:sql for correct formatting in markdown. the schema

-    your only task is to write the given sql query again but surrounding it with ```sql Select from....```
+    is: ...
     """

 [llm_params.llm_prompts.self_join]
-prompt = "write this query again only adding the ```sql for markdown" weight = 30
+prompt = "write this query with a self join" weight = 30

 [llm_params.llm_prompts.outer_join]
-prompt = "write this query again only adding the ```sql for markdown" weight = 30
+prompt = "write this query with an outer join" weight = 30
 ```